 Bringing a Lawsuit

-If you were wrongfully terminated in violation of public policy in California, the first step is often to file a complaint with the California Labor Commissioner, the California Civil Rights Department, or the federal Equal Employment Opportunity Commission (EEOC), depending on the details of your case.
+Suppose you were wrongfully terminated in violation of public policy in California.
+In that case, the first step is often to file a complaint with the California Labor Commissioner, the California Civil Rights Department, or the federal Equal Employment Opportunity Commission (EEOC), depending on the details of your case.

 Our employment law attorneys would assist in preparing your paperwork and gathering supporting evidence, such as statements from coworkers describing relevant incidents or records of correspondence with your employer.
-If the government agency then determines your termination was illegal, it will grant you the right to proceed with a civil lawsuit.
+If the government agency then determines your termination was unlawful, it will grant you the right to proceed with a civil lawsuit (“notice of right to sue”).

 If the lawsuit is successful, the judge may award you damages for lost income as well as emotional distress.
 In some cases, you can be reinstated to your job.
 Plus if your employer acted with malice, oppression, or fraud, the judge can even award you punitive damages.